dimkauzh/fusion-engine-old/README.md

 then it is in dev branch but there is no 'full version' of this project!
 I'm working hard to make first alpha version of it!

-Currently, example.lua is the file where you put your code in and require the engine file.
+Currently, in the folder example is a file called example.c.
+This the file where you put your code in and require the engine file.
 Later it will become a library, but for now it is easier to develop the engine like this!
+To run it just run the run.sh.
+Be sure you have Cmake installed!

 ## Installation